uobGravWaves/MultiInstrumentFunctions/readme.md

 Several functions used in this routine can currently be found in https://github.com/corwin365/MatlabFunctions; over time these will become better-integrated into this repository.

+## get_context()

+Unified function to quickly load geophysical context, e.g. topography, wind, etc. Currently loads low resolution topography (easyTopo), high-resolution topography (TessaDEM), and ERA5 surface wind (1.5 degree, 3 hour)

+Several functions used in this routine can currently be found in https://github.com/corwin365/MatlabFunctions; over time these will become better-integrated into this repository.

 <br /><br /><br /><br />
 # Structs